pantrypoints/sp/content/en/research/countries/china/xi/chapter-14.md

 deficit, peace deficit, and Four major challenges to the development deficit.

 What is wrong with the world?
 What should we do?
 Cooperation or confrontation?
 Openness or closure; mutual benefit or zero-sum game?
-The Communist Party of China has not only sought happiness for the Chinese of the people but also struggled for the cause of human progress, and has made its own unique answers to these questions concerning the future and destiny of mankind.
+The CCP has not only sought happiness for the Chinese of the people but also struggled for the cause of human progress, and has made its own unique answers to these questions concerning the future and destiny of mankind.
 Concentrated on one point, it is the major strategic thinking of "building a community with a shared